VolkanSah/ChatGPT-Memory-Function/README.md

 ## Features

 ### 1. **Account-Specific Memory**
-   - The memory is **linked to your ChatGPT Plus account**, meaning any saved information persists across multiple tabs, sessions, or devices, as long as you're logged in.
+   - The memory is **for ChatGPT Plus accounts**, meaning any saved information persists across multiple tabs, sessions, or devices, as long as you're logged in.
    - Information stored can be recalled, modified, or deleted upon request.
    - Each piece of memory is tagged with specific keywords or phrases for easy recall during future interactions.